EyeTrackVR/EyeTrackVR-Docs/vitepress/docs/src/pages/getting_started/intro.md

     </template>
 </Alerts>

-## Hardware

-Please check out our [Parts list](../how_to_build/parts_list/) and our [full build guide](../how_to_build/full_build/) along with our [hardware repo.](https://github.com/RedHawk989/EyeTrackVR-Hardware)

 ## About IR Emitter Safety

-Please *exercise extreme caution* when messing around with IR emitters.
+Please *exercise caution* when messing around with IR emitters.

-Once safety testing has been completed links and files will be provided for the emitters. {.italic .underline}

-Please do not try to make, or use any emitters unless you know exactly what you are doing as it could be very harmful to your eyes if not done correctly.
+IR can be dangerous to your eyes once at a certain power level.
+It is not recommended to use different emitters unless you know exactly what you are doing as it could result in harm to your eyes.
+If you doubt yourself, just do exactly what we do.
+Don't use different emitters, dont use differnt means of power, etc.

 ::: danger
-When files and resources are released <ins>**DO NOT BYPASS (OR NOT DO) ANY SAFETY FEATURES PUT IN PLACE**</ins>.
+It is important that you <ins>**DO NOT BYPASS (OR NOT DO) ANY SAFETY FEATURES PUT IN PLACE**</ins>.
 This can result in irreversible bodily harm.
 :::

 The safety measures were put in place to REDUCE the potential failure risk.
 All further safety responsibilities are on the user.
 This includes visually checking with an IR camera that the brightness is correct and that you do not feel warmth or experience short-term effects after being exposed to the IR light (symptoms such as dark spots or dry/warm feeling eyes while actively using).
 While we strive to make EyeTrackVR as safe as possible, we do not hold any responsibility for damage done.